-Applicants for the Border-to-Border Broadband grant program must provide in their applications, due by 4:00 p.m. on October 3, 2016, written location information and a map of the project area.
+Applicants for the Border-to-Border Broadband grant program must provide in their applications, due by 4:00p.m. on September 11, 2017, written location information and a map of the project area.
 For last mile projects, the information should include the geographical boundaries and list of census blocks and road segments if the census block is over two square miles.
 For last mile and middle mile projects, a map of the service area boundaries must be included with place names, boundaries, buildings, road/street names, street addresses or other features that clearly identify the project coverage area.
 Applicants must also provide the number of unserved and/or underserved locations that would receive service under their project and the speeds that will be made available.

-DEED will publish on its website by October 6, 2016, a list of all applications submitted, the project area, and the proposed broadband service speeds.
+DEED will publish on its website by September 14, 2017, a list of all applications submitted, the project area, and the proposed broadband service speeds.

-A challenging provider must submit its challenge no later than 4:00 p.m., November 7, 2016.
-A provider must include in its challenge information documentation (that existing service is available at or above the state speed goals or verification that the construction plans are under way and have executive sign-off, budget assigned, etc. for service availability by June 2018) to support that it will provide broadband service at or above the state speed goals to the full project area.
+A challenging provider must submit its challenge no later than 4:00 p.m., October 16, 2017.
+Challenges will only be considered from providers that submitted broadband mapping data to Connected Nation for the 2017 data collection.
+A provider must include in its challenge information documentation (that existing service is available at or above the state speed goals or verification that the construction plans are under way and have executive signoff, budget assigned, etc. for service availability before June 2019) to support that it will provide broadband service at or above the state speed goals to the full project area.
 If the provider is only challenging a portion of the project area, the provider must identify the portion challenged at the same level of detail provided in the application and provide the same documentation as for a full project challenge.

 The challenge must also identify the broadband speed(s) that will be available throughout the challenged portion of the project.
 For an application from an unserved area, the challenger must document that service is or will be provided at speeds of at least 25Mbps download and 3 Mbps upload.
 For an application from an underserved area, the challenger must document that service is or will be provided at speeds of at least 100Mbps download and 20Mbps upload.
-If the application is from an unserved area, and the challenge is found to be credible but the challenger will provide service at speeds less than 100Mbps download and 20Mbps upload, the application will be considered for funding as an underserved application.
+Challenges that contain detailed information (address level data with broadband speed identified) will be more likely to be found credible than challenges that rely on general information such as maps with percentages of households receiving service at or above the state speed goals noted.